A Beautiful Day in the Neighborhood: Production

+Development

 On January 29, 2018, it was announced that Sony's TriStar Pictures had bought the worldwide distribution rights to the film You Are My Friend, a biographical film based on a 1998 Esquire magazine article about television personality Fred Rogers, who would be played by Tom Hanks.
 The script by Micah Fitzerman-Blue and Noah Harpster appeared on the 2013 Black List of best unproduced screenplays.
 It would be directed by Marielle Heller; its producers would be Big Beach's Marc Turtletaub and Peter Saraf along with Youree Henley.

 In July 2018, Matthew Rhys signed to play journalist Lloyd Vogel, with production set to start in September 2018.
 Being Welsh, Rhys had never heard of Fred Rogers before he was offered the role.
 In August 2018, Chris Cooper was added to play Vogel's father; and in September, Susan Kelechi Watson was added.
 In October 2018, Enrico Colantoni, Maryann Plunkett, Tammy Blanchard, Wendy Makkena, Sakina Jaffrey, Carmen Cusack, Harpster and Maddie Corman joined the cast.
 In 2018, Nate Heller was chosen to score the film.

+Film director Marielle Heller publicly stated that the film was not a biopic, as it covered the life of Fred Rogers in a more limited scope by focusing mainly on just his "philosophy and practice."
+Heller stated that a recent documentary was in fact closer to being a biopic about Rogers.

+Filming

 Principal photography began on September 10, 2018, in Pittsburgh, with several sets converted into New York City.
 Filming also took place in the Fred Rogers Studio at WQED (TV) where the late television host recorded Mister Rogers' Neighborhood, and at the Jewish Community Center in Squirrel Hill.
 The crew consulted with original crew members from Rogers' television series, and brought in the same cameras and monitors used in the original production.
 The film received tax credits of approximately $9.5 million against a production budget of $45 million for filming in Pittsburgh.
 Production wrapped on November 9, 2018.

-On October 12, 2018, sound mixer James Emswiller had a heart attack and fell from a second-story balcony.
+On October 12, 2018, sound mixer James Emswiller had a heart attack and fell from a second-story balcony while on set filming in Mt.
+Lebanon.
 He was taken to University of Pittsburgh Medical Center-Mercy, where he was pronounced dead.